Alexander Fleming Biomedical Sciences Research Center: Research

 Since the beginning of its operations in 1998, the Center develops basic as well as translational and applied research programs in biomedical sciences.
 Currently, the Center hosts 14 research groups distributed in 4 Institutes (Immunology, Molecular Oncology, Molecular Biology and Genetics, Cellular & Developmental Biology).
 Over the short period since its establishment, BSRC Al. Fleming has gained extensive visibility in the European science arena.

 Mission

 B.S.R.C.
-Fleming promotes cutting-edge research, aiming to understand molecular mechanisms of complex biological processes in health and disease.
-They are also committed to contribute to innovation in medicine, by developing novel therapeutic and diagnostic methods, focusing on immunity and inflammation, cancer, and neurodegenerative diseases.
+Fleming promotes research, aiming to understand molecular mechanisms of biological processes in health and disease.
+They also aim to contribute to medicine, by developing new therapeutic and diagnostic methods, focusing on immunity and inflammation, cancer, and neurodegenerative diseases.